pingcap/docs/system-variables.md

 ### tidb_gc_concurrency

 - Scope: GLOBAL
-- Default: -1 (Automatic)
+- Default: -1
-- Specifies the number of concurrenct garbage collection threads to be used.
+- Specifies the number of threads in the [Resolve Locks](/garbage-collection-overview.md#resolve-locks) step of GC.
 A value of `-1` means that TiDB will automatically decide the number of garbage collection threads to use.
-- GC concurrency works in the [Resolve Locks](/garbage-collection-overview.md#resolve-locks) step.

 ### tidb_gc_enable